MerlinR/CLI_notes/README.md

 ### Options
     <text>                      Positional argument, a note name or text within a note
-    -a | --alter        <name>  Add/Alter a new note -d | --delete       <name>  Deletes notes
+    -a | --alter        <name>  Add/Alter a new note --dir        <name>     Optional argument to  create a project directory then a note -d | --delete       <name>  Deletes notes
     -l | --list                 List the notes (Default action) -ll| --sub-list             List notes and their table of contents